ruslanmv/mcp-gateway-workshop/book/manuscript.md

 # Part III — Capstone Theory (Day‑2, AM)

 The second morning is where our architecture stops pretending.
 By lunch you’ll have a working **CrewAI → Gateway → Adapter → Langflow** pipeline that returns real answers, and a plan to keep it safe.
-Think of today as taking everything from Day‑1 (policies, catalog, clients) and threading them through one compelling story: an agent that never touches raw services, only the **MCP Gateway**.
+Think of today as taking everything from Day‑1 (policies, catalog, clients) and threading them through one compelling story: an agent that never touches raw services, only the **MCP Context Forge**.

 ---